MohammadRuhulAmin/production_cdc_guideline/README.md

 More thing to do:

-The Database Administrator Has to provide the following privilege To the HOST IP Address Where the Debezium will be deployed:
+The Database Administrator Has to provide the following least privilege To the user credential:

 - Global Privilege (Reload, Replication-Client, Replication-slave) [on user level]
 - Object Level privileged  (lock table, select)